CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 ## Install and Configure the NetQ Cloud Server

-The Cumulus Networks reference topology includes an Ubuntu 18.04 server with additional CPU, memory, and disk resources to support a NetQ Cloud Server installation.
-Vagrant provisions this box with all the required software package dependencies to be able to go immediately to the bootstrap and install steps of the NetQ server setup documented in the [NetQ Deployment Guide]({{<ref "/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/Prepare-Existing-NetQ-Appliance" >}}).
+The NVIDIA reference topology includes an Ubuntu 18.04 server with additional CPU, memory, and disk resources to support a NetQ Cloud Server installation.
+Vagrant provisions this system with all the required software package dependencies so you can immediately bootstrap and install the NetQ server.
+Read more about this setup in the [NetQ Deployment Guide]({{<ref "/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/Prepare-Existing-NetQ-Appliance" >}}).

-To use the included NetQ Cloud server, the following is required:
+To use the included NetQ Cloud server, you must have the following:

 - An active NetQ Cloud account with {{<exlink url="https://netq.cumulusnetworks.com" text="netq.cumulusnetworks.com" >}}.
-- An additional site that is set up and provisioned, and dedicated for virtualization use (a unique NetQ configuration key for your simulation environment).
+- An additional site set up, provisioned, and dedicated for virtualization use (a unique NetQ configuration key for your simulation environment).
 Do not mix a simulation topology with an existing site or use an existing and in-use NetQ premises configuration key.
-- The NetQ bootstrap tarball downloaded from {{<exlink url="https://support.mellanox.com/s/" text="cumulusnetworks.com" >}}.
+- The NetQ bootstrap tarball downloaded from {{<exlink url="https://support.mellanox.com/s/" text="NVIDIA" >}}.
-- The NetQ OPTA install tarball downloaded from {{<exlink url="https://support.mellanox.com/s/" text="cumulusnetworks.com" >}}.
+- The NetQ OPTA install tarball downloaded from {{<exlink url="https://support.mellanox.com/s/" text="NVIDIA" >}}.

 {{%notice info%}}